dsc-courses/dsc106-2025-wi/labs/lab03/index.md

 1. Present your final webpage.
 2. Show you interacting with your webpage from your javascript updates.
+3. Show you switching between dark mode, light mode, and automatic (light dark) mode, along with a page refresh.
-3. Share the most interesting thing you learned from this lab.
+4. Share the most interesting thing you learned from this lab.

+Please note that the video has to be in **mp4 format only.** There may be point deductions for other video formats.

 **Videos longer than 2 minutes will be trimmed to 2 minutes before we grade, so make sure your video is 2 minutes or less.**